zinqlabs/stagehand/README.md

 - **Arguments:**

-  - `instruction`: a `string` providing instructions for the observation.
+  - `instruction`: (optional) a `string` providing instructions for the observation.
+Defaults to "Find actions that can be performed on this page."
+  - `modelName`: (optional) an `AvailableModel` string to specify the model to use
+  - `modelClientOptions`: (optional) configuration options for the model client
-  - `useVision`: (optional) a `boolean` or `"fallback"` to determine if vision-based processing should be used.
-Defaults to `"fallback"`.
+  - `useVision`: (optional) a `boolean` to determine if vision-based processing should be used.
+Defaults to `false`
-  - `domSettleTimeoutMs`: (optional) an `integer` that specifies the timeout in milliseconds for waiting for the DOM to settle.
-If not set, defaults to the timeout value specified during initialization.
+  - `domSettleTimeoutMs`: (optional) timeout in milliseconds for waiting for the DOM to settle

 - **Returns:**

-  - A `Promise` that resolves to an array of `string`s representing the actions that can be taken on the current page.
+  - A `Promise` that resolves to an array of objects containing:
+    - `selector`: a `string` representing the element selector
+    - `description`: a `string` describing the possible action

 - **Example:**
   ```javascript